aransaseelan/AranSaseelan/README.md

 ### Interests 🌐
 - I'm interested in exploring new technologies and frameworks.
 - I enjoy working on open-source projects and contributing to the tech community.
-- In my free time, I love coding, reading tech blogs, and participating in hackathons.
+- In my free time, I love coding, playing basketball, reading tech blogs, and participating in hackathons.

 ### Connect with Me 🌎